 The main aims of this course are:

-Apply adult teaching/learning skills and practices within your training and context by learning- in-doing.
+Apply adult learning skills and practices in your leadership, mission engagement, and training.

-Learn how to integrate the practical theological spiral in you mission or ministry context.
+Learn how to integrate the practical theological cycle in your life and mission or ministry context.

 Tutors and facilitators